-PRESERVATION RESTRICTION AGREEMENT
+AMENDED AND RESTATED PRESERVATION RESTRICTION AGREEMENT

 between NEWBURYPORT MARITIME SOCIETY, INC. and the CITY OF NEWBURYPORT, MASSACHUSETTS BY AND THROUGH THE NEWBURYPORT HISTORICAL COMMISSION

-THIS PRESERVATION RESTRICTION AGREEMENT is made this_____ day of ________________, 2019 by and between NEWBURYPORT MARITIME SOCIETY, INC., a Massachusetts not for profit corporation having its offices at 25 Water Street, Newburyport, MA 01950 ("Grantor"), and the CITY OF NEWBURYPORT ("Grantee"), a municipality duly organized under the laws of the Commonwealth of Massachusetts and located in Essex County, Massachusetts, to be administered, managed and enforced by its agent, the NEWBURYPORT HISTORICAL COMMISSION, located at 60 Pleasant Street, Newburyport, Massachusetts, 01950 ("Commission"),
+THIS AMENDED AND RESTATED PRESERVATION RESTRICTION AGREEMENT is made this_____ day of ________________, 2020 by and between NEWBURYPORT MARITIME SOCIETY, INC., a Massachusetts not for profit corporation having its offices at 25 Water Street, Newburyport, MA 01950 ("Grantor"), and the CITY OF NEWBURYPORT ("Grantee"), a municipality duly organized under the laws of the Commonwealth of Massachusetts and located in Essex County, Massachusetts, to be administered, managed and enforced by its agent, the NEWBURYPORT HISTORICAL COMMISSION, located at 60 Pleasant Street, Newburyport, Massachusetts, 01950 ("Commission"),

-WHEREAS, pursuant to that certain deed recorded on December 14, 2018, at the Southern Essex District Registry of Deeds (the “Registry”), as Document No. 598271 (the “Deed”), the Grantor is the owner of certain real property with improvements thereon located at 25 Water Street, Newburyport, Massachusetts 01950 (the “Premises”) comprising the building known as the United States Custom House (the “Building”) and associated open space in which the Grantor operates a maritime history museum known as the Custom House Maritime Museum.
-The Premises are described in Exhibit A attached hereto and incorporated herein by reference;
+WHEREAS, pursuant to that certain deed filed and registered on December 14, 2018, in the Southern Essex Registry District of the Land Court (the “Registry”), as Document No. 598271 (the “Deed”), the Grantor is the owner of certain real property with improvements thereon located at 25 Water Street, Newburyport, Massachusetts 01950 (the “Premises”) comprising the building known as the United States Custom House (the “Building”) and associated open space in which the Grantor operates a maritime history museum known as the Custom House Maritime Museum.
+The Premises are described in Exhibit A attached hereto and incorporated herein by reference and are shown in part as Lot B on Land Court Plan 4588-B and in part as Lot D and Lot E on Land Court Plan 4588-C, which plans are attached hereto and incorporated herein as Exhibits B and C, respectively;

+WHEREAS, the Grantor and the Commission have previously entered into a Preservation Restriction Agreement dated September 13, 2002, filed and registered with the Registry on March 13, 2003 as Document Number 415394 (hereinafter the “Original Preservation Restriction Agreement”), a copy of which is attached hereto and incorporated herein by this reference as Exhibit D, and Grantor, Grantee and the Commission desire hereby to amend and entirely restate the Original Preservation Restriction Agreement;